Ahlan Simsim Research Findings

-Supporting the Settlement of Young Immigrant Children and their Families by Julie Dotsch
+Supporting The Settlement Of Young Immigrant Children And Their Families, by Julie Dotsch is now available online!

 Written by child care and diversity expert Julie Dotsch, with strategies and ideas from caregivers working in the field of newcomer child care, "Supporting the Settlement of Young Immigrant Children & their Families"